0x2bc/council/Automation_Council_and_Weekly_Reports_v2.md

 # Comment

-The code of Reporting Automation should be open source and have a manual how to roll out the script on our own hosting.
+The code of the reporting automation script should goes with a manual about how to roll out the script on any hosting.